dac514/sux0r/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 -- 2.2  Configuring htmLawed using the '$config' parameter ---------o

 '$config' instructs htmLawed on how to tackle certain tasks.
 When '$config' is not specified, or not set as an array (e.g., '$config = 1'), htmLawed will take default actions.
-One or many of the task-action/value-specification pairs can be specified in '$config' as array key-value pairs (when a pair is not specified, htmLawed will take the default action for that task):
+One or many of the task-action or value-specification pairs can be specified in '$config' as array key-value pairs (when a pair is not specified, htmLawed will take the default action for that task):

     $config = array('comment'=>0, 'cdata'=>1);
     $processed = htmLawed($text, $config);